ManthanoAI/guidelines/4_Docker/readme.md

 ## Dockerfiles

-- To build the image run (don't forget the . and username & imagename are written small)
+- To build the image run (don't forget the . and username & imagename are written small):

 `docker build -t USERNAME/IMAGENAME:TAGNAME .`